oconnor663/jacko.io/blog/safety_and_soundness.md

   [Memory Safe Languages in Android 13](https://security.googleblog.com/2022/12/memory-safe-languages-in-android-13.html).

-[^weird_exceptions]: Apart from "soundness holes"[^soundness_holes] in the compiler, it's also possible to corrupt memory by asking the OS to do it for you in ways the compiler doesn't know about.
+[^weird_exceptions]: Apart from "soundness holes" in the compiler, it's also possible to corrupt memory by asking the OS to do it for you in ways the compiler doesn't know about.
 This includes tricks like writing to `/proc/$PID/mem`, or spawning a debugger and attaching it to yourself.
 If we wanted to execute _malicious_ safe code and still guarantee memory safety, we'd need lots of help from the OS, and relying on process isolation instead of memory safety would probably make more sense.

 [^linked_lists]: Implementing new data structures is relatively more complicated in Rust than in other languages, because of the lifetime and